 ARTICLE III - ENABLING CONSTITUTIONAL PROVISION

-Article IX of the Constitution of the Society, as said Article may be subsequently revised or amended, is hereby incorporated in these Bylaws by reference.
+Article VIII of the Constitution and Bylaws of the Society, and the associated Policies and Procedures of the Society in current or subsequently revised form, are incorporated in these Bylaws by reference.

 ARTICLE IV - MEMBERSHIP